 Assistance with Blackboard, Microsoft Office components, computer accounts, and computer troubleshooting is available through the SON ITS (Information Technology Services) team.
-Further support is prioritized by severity of need, as seen by the SON Information Technology Services director.
-Please contact sonhelp@urmc.rochester.edu to request support.
+Basic questions can be answered at the CERC desk.
+Further support is prioritized by severity of need as seen by the SON Information Technology Services director.
+Please contact the network administrator at sonhelp@urmc.rochester.edu to request support.